 An undated portrait of Albert Parsons with news of his Haymarket sentence.
 A.R.
 Parsons, Image file – People P, CHM.

 After Albert’s death, Parsons devoted herself to publishing on and supporting Chicago’s anarchist movement.
 She served as editor of the Liberator, an anarchist newspaper, and cofounded a periodical with Lizzie Swank Holmes called Freedom: A Revolutionary Communist-Anarchist Monthly.
 Here, she found an outlet and an audience for histories of communism, biographies of the Haymarket martyrs, antilynching pieces, and analyses of the oppression of women and of US racism.

 Parsons also continued the activism she’d begun before Haymarket.
 In 1905, she cofounded the Industrial Workers of the World in Chicago with leaders like Mother Jones, Bill Haywood, and Eugene Victor Debs.
 She continued her activist work, but not without incident.
 Parsons was arrested after speaking at a meeting of the unemployed on January 17, 1915, and had her bail paid by Hull-House’s Jane Addams.
 Then, during World War I, and as American fear of communism increased, the US Postal Service refused to send radical publications.

 An undated photograph of Parsons pointing to a portrait of Albert in her home in Chicago.
-Mrs. Lucy Parsons Photograph Collection, CHM.
+Lucy Parsons, Image file – People P, CHM.

 Despite these obstacles, Parsons continued to work until her death on March 7, 1942, in a house fire.
 She spent her life challenging oppressive power structures and remains a controversial figure, but one whose actions laid the groundwork for the Chicago we know today.